Keeper-Security/secrets-manager/sdk/python/core/README.md

 # Change Log

+## 16.6.3
+* KSM-479 - Remove dependency on `distutils` due to Python 3.12 removing it

 ## 16.6.2
 * KSM-463 - Python SDK - Fix a bug when fields is null
 * KSM-458 - Python SDK - Remove core's dependency on the helper module.
 Fixes [issue 488](https://github.com/Keeper-Security/secrets-manager/issues/488)